sanjanamev2428-wq/TKM-Internship-2026/Project AES-128 Optimization/Readme.md

 ### Original Design

-The original AES core instantiated separate hardware for each encryption round.
+The original AES core instantiated separate hardware for each encryption round.<br>
 Round1 -> Round2 -> Round3 -> ... -> Round10

 ### Optimized Design

-A single AES Round module is reused across all rounds using an FSM-controlled iterative architecture.
+A single AES Round module is reused across all rounds using an FSM-controlled iterative architecture.<br>
 +---------+
 State --->| Round |----+
 +---------+ |